-Before the student starts the Advanced Design/Research Project or Thesis Research, they need to 1) complete the core requirements, 2) define a topic and an advisor, 3) together with the advisor, select at least two more members for the committee.
-4) present a formal proposal to the committee.
+Before the student starts the Advanced Design/Research Project or Thesis Research, they need to 1) complete the core requirements, 2) define a topic and an advisor, 3) together with the advisor, select at least two more members for the committee, and 4) present a formal proposal to the committee.

 One of the committee members selected must be a faculty member from the Computer Science Department.
 Courses will be offered every semester (including the summer shortened semester) in a cohort format in order to optimize resources.
-Appendix B shows the courses offered each semester over a 2 year period.
-As can be seen, the working professional can complete the masters in 2 years by taking 2 courses every semester (including the summer).